Alex Cord: Career

 He guest-starred on the Rod Serling anthology series Night Gallery where he met his co-star and wife Joanna Pettet while filming the episode "Keep in Touch - We'll Think of Something".
 In 1974, Cord twice guest-starred on the NBC series Born Free, and he appeared in the motion picture Chosen Survivors.

 Cord is among a handful of actors to appear on both the original and revival versions of CBS's Mission: Impossible.
 Cord also is known to science fiction enthusiasts for having portrayed Dylan Hunt in the failed 1973 television pilot Genesis II, which was created by Gene Roddenberry.
 In 1977, he starred as the title character in the epic western Grayeagle.

 In 1972, he appeared as Pete Brown in the episode "The Sodbusters" of Gunsmoke.
 In 1973, he played the role of Haynes in "The Night of the Long Knives" on The F.B.I..
 From 1973 to 1976, he appeared in four episodes of Police Story.
 In 1979 and 1981, he appeared twice on The Love Boat.
 In 1984 Cord starred in Airwolf The Movie a two-hour pilot of the subsequent series.
-In 1988, Cord was cast in an episode of Simon and Simon; in 1988 and 1992, he appeared on Jake and the Fatman.
+In 1988, Cord was cast in an episode of Simon & Simon; in 1988 and 1992, he appeared on Jake and the Fatman.
 He also appeared in a 1988 episode of the TV series War of the Worlds.
 He appeared twice in Murder, She Wrote.
 In 1995, Cord played the character Larry Curtis in the episode "The Guardians" of Walker, Texas Ranger.